grammyjs/website/site/docs/hosting/vercel.md

 ## In Vercel's Dashboard

-Assuming that you already have a Vercel account your GitHub is connected to it, add a new project and select your bot's repository.
+Assuming that you already have a Vercel account your GitHub is connected to, add a new project and select your bot's repository.
 In _Build & Development Settings_:

 - Output directory: `build`